adamheins/xacrodoc/README.md

 Compared to the regular xacro package, xacrodoc allows you to:

-* Convert xacro files to URDF or Mujoco MJCF files without a ROS installation (this includes converting plain URDF to MJCF).
+* Conveniently convert xacro files to URDF or Mujoco MJCF files without a ROS installation (this includes converting plain URDF to MJCF).
 * Programmatically compose multiple xacro files and apply substitution arguments to build a flexible URDF model directly in your code.
 This allows you to avoid the clutter of redundant compiled raw URDFs and only keep the